-Arsenal may have to pay up to 44 million euros in order to sign Mario Balotelli if AC Milan gets its way, The Insider has learned.
+Arsenal may have to pay up to £35 million in order to sign Mario Balotelli if AC Milan get their way, The Insider has learned.

-Goal UK reported earlier this week that Arsene Wenger and the player’s agent, Mino Raiola, were due to meet in Brazil — where the Arsenal manager is currently working as a pundit on French television — on Saturday, with a view to thrashing out a deal for the controversial Italy striker.
+Goal revealed earlier this week that Arsene Wenger and the player’s agent Mino Raiola were due to meet in Brazil - where the Arsenal manager is currently working as a pundit on French television - on Saturday with a view to thrashing out a deal for the controversial Italy striker.

-Having missed out on Champions League qualification, Milan is willing to let its star player leave.
-But with Manchester City due to receive a 20 percent sell-on fee, the Italian giant is hoping to drive up the asking price.
+Having missed out on Champions League qualification Milan are willing to let their star player leave, but with Manchester City due to receive a 20 per cent sell-on fee the Italian giants are hoping to drive up the asking price.

 Balotelli has scored 28 goals in 51 appearances for Milan since returning to Serie A in January 2013 and was coy when questioned about his future ahead of Italy’s shock 1-0 World Cup defeat against Costa Rica on Friday.

 "I'm concentrating on the national team and the World Cup," he told reporters.

 "What comes later, we will see.
 I know nothing."

 Raiola was similarly guarded earlier this week with regards to his client’s future, saying: "Arsenal are a fantastic club," when asked about the report by Sky Sports

 "Only eight or 10 clubs in the world can afford Mario Balotelli - like all premium players, and he is one of the greatest.